Lead Paint in Housing: HUD Has Not Identified High-Risk Project-Based Rental Assistance Properties

 Recommendations for Executive Action

-As of January 2021, HUD's Deputy Assistant Secretary for Multifamily Housing Programs in collaboration with the Director of HUD's Office of Lead Hazard Control and Healthy Homes, plans to periodically conduct a risk assessment for the PBRA program based on resources available to identify which properties have the greatest risk of exposing children under the age of 6 to lead paint hazards with a targeted completion date of June 30, 2022.
+As of January 2021, HUD's Deputy Assistant Secretary for Multifamily Housing Programs, in collaboration with the Director of HUD's Office of Lead Hazard Control and Healthy Homes, planned to periodically conduct a risk assessment for the PBRA program based on resources available to identify which properties have the greatest risk of exposing children under the age of 6 to lead paint hazards.
 As of February 2024, HUD was still in the process of building a "data repository."
 HUD officials told us that this repository would include data on properties built prior to 1978 as well as occupancy data to identify households with children under 6.
-HUD officials stated that once the data repository is built, they would be able to identify properties with the greatest risk of exposing children under the age of 6 to lead paint hazards.
-This recommendation will remain open until HUD implements these steps.
+HUD officials stated that once the data repository was built, they would be able to identify properties with the greatest risk of exposing children under the age of 6 to lead paint hazards.
+As of January 2025, HUD has made great progress on building the data repository, but because it is a living document, they will continue working to update the data fields, particularly to identify the construction date of properties and other elements of risk.
+In addition, they had developed ideas for how to use the data repository by targeting the oldest properties based on the date of construction.
+HUD is developing a written plan for conducting the risk assessments using data in the data repository and other sources.
+This recommendation will remain open until HUD provides the written plan and conducts risk assessments.

-As of January 2021, HUD's Deputy Assistant Secretary for Multifamily Housing Programs, in collaboration with the Director of HUD's Office of Lead Hazard Control and Healthy Homes, plans to develop and implement plans to proactively manage the risks associated with lead paint hazards in PBRA properties identified in programmatic risk assessments with a targeted completion date of June 30, 2022.
+As of January 2021, HUD's Deputy Assistant Secretary for Multifamily Housing Programs, in collaboration with the Director of HUD's Office of Lead Hazard Control and Healthy Homes, planned to develop and implement plans to proactively manage the risks associated with lead paint hazards in PBRA properties identified in programmatic risk assessments.
 As of February 2024, HUD was in the process of building a database which would enable them to identify risky properties.
-Once this database is created, HUD officials told us they can develop mitigation plans.
-This recommendation will remain open until HUD implements steps to proactively manage the risks associated with lead paint hazards identified in periodic assessments.
+As of January 2025, HUD had made great progress on building the data repository, but because it is a living document, they will continue working to update the data fields, particularly to identify the construction date of properties and other elements of risk.
+Using the data, HUD has developed several ideas for how to use the data repository to target risky properties.
+For example, they will identify the oldest properties based on the date of construction, provide a list to the health department to see if lead problems have been reported in any of them, and specifically target those with a yes from the health department.
+HUD also plans to target properties that have peeling paint as identified in REAC inspections and review Management and Occupancy Reviews to identify the oldest and riskiest units.
+HUD is working to develop a written plan for how they will conduct these risk assessments.
+This recommendation will remain open until HUD provides a written plan identifying their steps to proactively manage the risks associated with lead paint hazards identified in these periodic assessments.